 The Pacific Television Theater (formerly Pacific Avenue Theater) is a live televised anthology show that is being produced at and broadcast from Community Television of Santa Cruz.
-Our next and fourth episode is called Oasis, which replaces the previously planned episode.
-A script has been finished and I’m now in the process of looking for actors.
-This change pushes back next scheduled show and will be live broadcast sometime in March or April, exact date will be determined once show is cast.
+Our next and fourth episode is called Oasis, which replaces the previously planned episode, and will be performed and live broadcast on Saturday May 27th at 7:30PM PDT.
 Pacific Television Theater broadcasts on on Comcast 27, Charter 73, and will live webcast over http://www.communitytv.org/watch/ctv-public-access-2773/.

 Rising Tide, episode 3 which was shot on October 8, 2016, is a half hour drama about a small company that’s about to go big, which causes tension between the owner and the employees.
 Below is a picture from the read through on Saturday September 17.